karyasert/DSA-210project-karyasert/README.md

 ### Data Collection
 For this project, I am collecting my own personal data over a period of several weeks.
 The data sources include:

--Phone Usage Data: Collected using Digital Wellbeing (Android) / Screen Time (iOS) to track my total screen time, app usage, and time spent on shopping and social media apps.
+- Phone Usage Data: Collected using Digital Wellbeing (Android) / Screen Time (iOS) to track my total screen time, app usage, and time spent on shopping and social media apps.

--Spending Data: Logged daily from bank transactions and order receipts to record the amount spent, type of purchase, and time of purchase.
+- Spending Data: Logged daily from bank transactions and order receipts to record the amount spent, type of purchase, and time of purchase.

--Ad Exposure Tracking: Manually recorded when I see an advertisement before making a purchase to analyze whether ads influence my spending behavior.
+- Ad Exposure Tracking: Manually recorded when I see an advertisement before making a purchase to analyze whether ads influence my spending behavior.

--Time of Purchase: Categorized as morning, afternoon, evening, or late night to check if purchases are more frequent at specific times.
+- Time of Purchase: Categorized as morning, afternoon, evening, or late night to check if purchases are more frequent at specific times.

--By combining these data points, I aim to analyze whether more screen time leads to higher spending, identify patterns in my digital habits, and understand if reducing screen time can help manage spending behavior.
+- By combining these data points, I aim to analyze whether more screen time leads to higher spending, identify patterns in my digital habits, and understand if reducing screen time can help manage spending behavior.

 ### Data Sources
 - **Phone Screen Time Data:** Collected from iOS Screen Time or Android Digital Wellbeing.

 - **Spending Data:** Collected from bank transactions and app order histories.

 - **Ad Tracking:** Logged manually before major purchases.

 To ensure consistency and minimize bias:

 - Data will be recorded daily at the end of each day.

 - Unusual spending (e.g., gifts, one-time large purchases) will be flagged.

 - External factors (sales events, holidays, etc.) will be considered.

 ## Data Preparation and Analysis

 ### Data Cleaning

 - Convert date and time formats to standard datetime objects.
 - Remove outliers (one-time large purchases that may skew results).
 - Apply categorization encoding for purchase types and time of purchase.

 ### Exploratory Data Analysis (EDA)

 - Histograms for total screen time and spending distribution.
 - Boxplots to visualize spending trends across different time periods.
 - Scatter plots to observe potential correlations between screen time and money spent.

 ### Hypothesis Testing

 - **Null Hypothesis (H₀):** Screen time does not significantly impact spending behavior.

 - **Alternative Hypothesis (H₁):** More screen time leads to higher spending.